 - Signed informed consent and agree to comply with study procedures

 - Participants with progressive central nervous system (CNS) metastatic disease.
-Patients with stable CNS metastasis would be eligible, provided mets radiologically stable for at least one month, and patient is not actively taking steroids
+Patients with stable CNS metastasis would be eligible, provided mets radiologically decreasing/stable for at least one month, and patient is not actively taking steroids

 - Prior use of AKT inhibitor (any setting)